matthew-brett/pydagogue/curious_git.rst

 Up in :ref:`naming-from-hashes` you used the hash of ``message.txt`` as a nearly unique directory name for the commit.
-Your thinking was that it was very unlikey that any two commits would have the same author, date, time, and note.
+Your thinking was that it was very unlikely that any two commits would have the same author, date, time, and note.
 We have since added the ``Parents`` field to ``message.txt`` to make it even more unlikely.
 But |--| it could still happen.
 You might be careless and make another commit very quickly after the previous, and without a note.
 You could even point back to the same parent.

-You would to be even more confident that the commit message is unique to the commit, including the contents of the files in the commit.
+You would like to be even more confident that the commit message is unique to the commit, including the contents of the files in the commit.

 You now have a way of doing this.
 The ``directory_listing.txt`` files contain a list of hashes and corresponding file names for this commit